 The average dog bite settlement in Georgia totals tens of thousands of dollars—and depending on your situation, a good attorney may be able to get you that or more.
 Never try to navigate the legal process alone after a dog bite or animal attack.
 You have rights, and you can seek recovery for what you lost.

-At John Foy & Associates, we have a 20+ year track record of standing up to insurance companies and getting victims the money they deserve.
+Dog bite lawyers John Foy & Associates have a 20+ year track record of standing up to insurance companies and getting victims the money they deserve.
 And we’ll start with a FREE consultation to discuss your case and how we can help.
 For your free consultation, call us at 404-400-4000, or fill out the Free Case Evaluation form on this page today.